 - Transaction‑Oriented Payment Services – Last, but not least, is the payment for services.
 The purchase transaction, with the price calculation based on the user’s profile, is sent to the CRM at Canal+ so that the purchase can be followed through customer invoicing and payment.

 The addition of non‑linear TV three years ago introduced the need to build a new infrastructure from scratch, as it became clear early on that the old infrastructure could not support the sheer volume of data at the speeds required by customers.

 Guay’s team designed a cutting‑edge platform around microservices to retrieve data, using a technology known as reactive stream, which is used to process data pipelines in real time.
 They use three non‑SQL databases: Cassandra for bulk write operations, Redis for bulk read operations, and Elasticsearch for everything associated with indexing and data cross‑referencing.
 All of this is hosted on Amazon Web Services (AWS).

-Canal+ had been using NGNIX Open Source on its old system for several years.
+Canal+ had been using NGINX Open Source on its old system for several years.
 But the move to microservices brought new demands that the open source product just did not fill.
-As the NGNIX machines and routers were being configured, Guay’s team realized it simply couldn’t see what the system was doing.
+As the NGINX machines and routers were being configured, Guay’s team realized it simply couldn’t see what the system was doing.
 Investigating issues in the complex environment became a real problem, because the metrics available in the open source product were not sufficient.

 NGINX Plus provides a single point of entry for MyCanal microservices